noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

   OP_CHECKSIG # checks the signature for the top two stack items OP_RETURN <data> # allows embedding up to 40 bytes of data
     # does not bloat UTXO memory pool
-    # data should be sha256 hashed
+    # to store a sha256 hash, you need to encode the data to binary with 8 bits per byte

   # opcode examples:
   # ^ remember they execute from left to right